wilsonliaows/docs/connectors/on-prem-command-line-scripts.md

 # On-premises command-line scripts
 Enterprises often have on-premises applications and databases that are deployed within their corporate datacenter.

-Workato's `On-prem command-line scripts` connector allows you to securely connect to your on-premises apps and run arbitrary scripts or commands on your on-premises agent using the action 'Execute command-line script'.
+Workato's `On-prem command-line scripts` connector allows you to run whitelisted command line scripts in your private network.
+The the command is executed by the on-premise agent.
+You can whitelist any command that can be run on the machine running the on-premise agent.

 ![On-prem command-line scripts connector](/assets/images/connectors/on-prem-command-line-scripts/on-prem-scripts-action.png)